OrangeUtan/vscode-mcmodel-viewer/README.md

 We could extracted all Vanilla Minecraft assets from the version JAR into the folder `%APPDATA%/.minecraft/versions/1.16.5/assets/` and then add it as an assets root.
 The texture will then be resolved to `%APPDATA%/.minecraft/versions/1.16.5/assets/minecraft/textures/entity/projectiles/arrow.png`

 # Assets roots
 Asset roots are directories that contain assets for minecraft.
-Resoourcepacks use them to overwrite or add custom assets.
+Resourcepacks use them to overwrite or add custom assets.
 They containing a `.mcassetsroot` file and follow a certain directory structure:
 ```
 assets_root
 ├╴.mcassetsroot
-└╴<namespace2>
+└╴<namespace>
    ├╴models
    │ ├╴block
    │ └╴item